WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_6.md

 and the LORD removes people far away, and the forsaken places are many in the midst of the land.

 ###### 13
 And though a tenth remain in it, it will be burned again, like a terebinth or an oak, whose stump remains when it is felled."
-The holy seed is its stump. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+The holy seed is its stump.

 ***